yunchengwong/mydjango/README.md

 ## Running Locally

-Once you have Django installed on local, deploy the project by going into the folder and starting the server:
+Once you have Django installed on your local code editor (e.g. Visual Studio Code), deploy the project by going into the folder and starting the server:

 ```
 cd mydjango